VihaanAnand/VihaanAnand.github.io/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct
-Note: I did not write this.
-See Attribution below.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our